fedekunze/specs/insurance/insurance.md

 ## FAQ

-### What if I unbond or redelegate while having an active insurance with the validator ?
+### What if an insured delegator unbonds or redelegates while having an active insurance with a validator ?

-In that case the insurance becomes inactive after the unbonding period ends and then is deleted from the state.
+The insurance will remain active until either the unbonding period or the duration of the insurance ends, after which is deleted from the state.
+If the unbonding period ends before the insurance duration ends, the delegator is then refunded `refund = Insurance.Term.Price/(EndDate - (UnbondTime + UnbondingPeriod))` for what was left of the active insurance.

-However, if an infraction evidence is submitted during the unbonding period, a validator can still get slashed and thus, she still needs to refund the amount committed on the insurance.
+If an infraction evidence is submitted during the unbonding period, the insurer validator can still get slashed and thus, they will need to refund the amount committed on the insurance.

 ### What if a validator is slashed multiple times during the lenght of the insurance ?

 Every insurance refund needs to be payed every time a slashing is performed on the validator.
-If the insurer validator is slashed multiple times (before getting tombstoned) she needs to pay for each refund.
+If the insurer validator is slashed multiple times (before getting tombstoned) they need to pay for each refund.

 If the validator commits multiple infractions on the same slashing period and before the evidence is discovered, he gets slashed only once, for the one of the highest amount.
 In consequence, the delegator gets refunded once.

-Alternatively, if every infraction is discovered before the next infraction is commited, the validator will have to refund for each of them until she runs out of funds.
+Alternatively, if every infraction is discovered before the next infraction is commited, the validator will have to refund for each of them until they run out of funds.
 However, this is still under discussion if whether an insurance should be valid once or multiple times.

 See the [slashing specification](<https://cosmos.network/docs/spec/slashing/>) and [timelines](<https://cosmos.network/docs/spec/slashing/01_concepts.html#ascii-timelines>) for more details.